Khrysus-dev/KhrysusCoin/doc/init.md

 khrysus user and group.
 Access to khrysus-cli and other khrysusd rpc clients can then be controlled by group membership.

-NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the khrysus group access to files under it _if_ the files themselves give permission to the khrysus group to do so (e.g. when `-sysperms` is specified).
-This does not allow for the listing of files under the directory.

-NOTE: It is not currently possible to override `datadir` in `/etc/khrysus/khrysus.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
-This is because the command line options specified in the init files take precedence over the configurations in `/etc/khrysus/khrysus.conf`.
-However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `BITCOIND_DATADIR` for OpenRC).

-### macOS

-Binary:              `/usr/local/bin/khrysusd`
-Configuration file:  `~/Library/Application Support/Khrysus/khrysus.conf`
-Data directory:      `~/Library/Application Support/Khrysus`
-Lock file:           `~/Library/Application Support/Khrysus/.lock`

-Installing Service Configuration
+4. Installing Service Configuration
 -----------------------------------

-### systemd
+4a) systemd

-Installing this .service file consists of just copying it to /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.
+Installing this .service file consists on just copying it to /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run `systemctl start khrysusd` and to enable for system startup run `systemctl enable khrysusd`
+To test, run "systemctl start khrysusd" and to enable for system startup run "systemctl enable khrysusd"

-NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.

-### OpenRC
+4b) OpenRC

 Rename khrysusd.openrc to khrysusd and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/khrysusd start` and configure it to run on startup with `rc-update add khrysusd`
+Test it with "/etc/init.d/khrysusd start" and configure it to run on startup with "rc-update add khrysusd"

-### Upstart (for Debian/Ubuntu based distributions)
+4c) Upstart (for Debian/Ubuntu based distributions)

-Upstart is the default init system for Debian/Ubuntu versions older than 15.04.
-If you are using version 15.04 or newer and haven't manually configured upstart you should follow the systemd instructions instead.

 Drop khrysusd.conf in /etc/init.
-Test by running `service khrysusd start` it will automatically start on reboot.
+Test by running "service khrysusd start" it will automatically start on reboot.

-NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use old versions of Upstart and do not supply the start-stop-daemon utility.
+NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use old versions of Upstart and do not supply the start-stop-daemon uitility.

-### CentOS
+4d) CentOS

 Copy khrysusd.init to /etc/init.d/khrysusd.
-Test by running `service khrysusd start`.
+Test by running "service khrysusd start".

-Using this script, you can adjust the path and flags to the khrysusd program by setting the KhrysusD and FLAGS environment variables in the file /etc/sysconfig/khrysusd.
+Using this script, you can adjust the path and flags to the khrysusd program by setting the BITCOINGREEND and FLAGS environment variables in the file /etc/sysconfig/khrysusd.
 You can also use the DAEMONOPTS environment variable here.

-### macOS

-Copy org.khrysus.khrysusd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.khrysus.khrysusd.plist`.

-This Launch Agent will cause khrysusd to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run khrysusd as the current user.
-You will need to modify org.khrysus.khrysusd.plist if you intend to use it as a Launch Daemon with a dedicated khrysus user.

-Auto-respawn
+5. Auto-respawn
 -----------------------------------

 Auto respawning is currently only configured for Upstart and systemd.